Reviews written by JJBlanche

-Ruminations aside, it is a pleasant drink, but the value comes into question, considering you can get 3 bottles of the [superior] Duplais Balance for 56 each through LdF, at the time of this writing (that is, of course, if you're willing to "buy in bulk," otherwise the shipping will kill you).
-By contrast, I paid $70 for the bottle of Lucid.
-For someone that only wants a single bottle, that price is hard to beat, but if you have the cash to lay down $170 on three bottles of Balance, that is probably the better route.
+Lucid's a pleasant drink but value comes into question, considering you can get 3 bottles of the [superior] Duplais Balance for 56 each through LdF at the time of this writing.
+By contrast I paid $70 for the bottle of Lucid.
+For someone who only wants a single bottle that price is hard to beat.
+Update 2014: There's now more competition on the market.
+Lucid isn't as much of a value proposition anymore.

-Regardless, I'll get down to the brass tacks of the review, as I'm sure anyone reading this is not interested in budgeting tips.
+Regardless, I'll get down to the brass tacks of the review.
+I'm sure anyone reading this is not interested in budgeting tips.
 I was on the fence regarding color...3 or 4?
-I gave it a three because, in my opinion, it has a certain lack of clarity, a kind of very faint, white prelouche, if you will, that I don't think should be there.
-Not unattractive, but if you hold it up to the light it is not exactly clear, and, thus, not exactly a four.
-No nuclear fluorescents, though, which is what I was expecting when I first heard of Lucid.
+I gave it a three because, in my opinion, it has a certain lack of clarity, a kind of very faint white prelouche, if you will, that I don't think should be there.
+Not unattractive, but if you hold it up to the light it's not exactly clear, and, thus, not exactly a four.
+No nuclear fluorescents, which is what I was expecting when I first heard of Lucid.

-That aside, the louche was close to spot on.
-In fact, I'd say this is Lucid's best quality; it puts on quite a nice show.
-One point shy of the mark, though, because it wasn't quite the epiphany-in-a-glass I'd expect from perfection.
+That aside, the actual louche was close to spot on.
+In fact I'd say this is Lucid's best quality; it puts on quite a nice show.
+One point shy of the mark because it wasn't quite the epiphany-in-a-glass I'd expect from perfection.

 With the aroma, I was again on the fence.
 When I smelled it neat, it certainly reminded me of the Duplais I've had in the past (ie: it smelled like absinthe should).
 However, there was something not right.
 It seemed too simple.
-In the glass, diluted, there's not much more complexity to be had.
-One reviewer somewhere mentioned that there was the slight odor of Mexican spices.
-Underneath the peppery scents, I do detect something that is vaguely reminiscent of cumin.
+In the glass, diluted, there's not much more complexity.
+One reviewer somewhere mentioned there was a slight odor of Mexican spices.
+Underneath the peppery scents, I do detect something vaguely reminiscent of cumin.
 Granted, I don't think Breaux is tossing taco kits into his vats, but this odd smell is still present, if one looks for it.
 Ultimately, I'm sure it would pass for a four in some cases, but not with me.
 A solid 3...not terrible by any stretch, but certainly not great.
 Good on a good day, passable on every other.

 With the finish, "present, but unremarkable" sums it up quite nicely.
 As others have said, fennel bomb.
 Not out of line for an absinthe, per se, but not distilled genius either.
 If I were to drop pretensions and be true to my taste buds, I'd give it a 3.5, but as I don't have that option, I'll just keep my nose in the air.